 Amazon, Barnes & Noble, Bookshop.org

 She Writes Press

 We wouldn’t consider letting Isis, Medusa, Pandora, or Persephone slip from our lexicon.
 To somehow forget the legend of Harriet Tubman, Anne Frank, or Mother Teresa would never cross our minds.
 And yet when it comes to the stories of Eve and other biblical characters, they are rarely known, barely appreciated, and ostensibly “lost” by most of us not deeply entwined within organized religion.
 Trapped in patriarchy and theological argument, dismissed as irrelevant, or viewed as unchangeable even as times change, these women’s voices, desires, and hearts have too often been silenced through misunderstanding and neglect.
 As result, we are as well.
 But when they are reimagined, deconstructed, disentangled from doctrine and dogma, and heard on their own terms, these stories become powerful inspiration and a source of discernment that reconnects us to a feminine lineage and a sovereign sense of self we’ve never known to call on or trust.
-In Rewriting Eve: Claiming Women’s Sacred Stories As Our Own, Ronna Detrick invites us into the presence and power of ten sacred women, revealing the endlessly relevant ways in which they speak today and showing how they can heal, embolden, and transform our stories.
+In Rewriting Eve: Rescuing Women’s Stories From The Bible and Reclaiming Them As Our Own, Ronna Detrick invites us into the presence and power of ten sacred women, revealing the endlessly relevant ways in which they speak today and showing how they can heal, embolden, and transform our stories.

 Subscribe to Sunday Letters to hear the latest and receive the very first announcements about everything that is yet to happen along the way, including exciting promotions, gifts, and bonuses related to preorders in the months to come!